-The Board of the Company currently consists of two non-Executive Directors and two Executive Directors, one of whom is the Executive Chairman of the Board .
-Neil Pike holds the position of Senior Independent Director.
+The Board of the Company currently consists of the Non-Executive Chairman (‘Chairman’), two Executive Directors, six Independent Non-Executive Directors (‘INED’s’) and two Non-Executive Directors (‘NED’s’).
+Malcolm Webb holds the position of Senior Independent Director.

 The Board retains full and effective control over the Company.
-The Company holds regular Board meetings at which financial, operational and other reports are considered and, where appropriate, voted on.
-The Board is responsible for the Group’s strategy, performance, key financial and compliance issues, approval of any major capital expenditure and the framework of internal controls.
+The Company holds regular Board meetings at which financial, operational, risk and other reports are considered and, where appropriate, voted on.
+The Board is responsible for the Group’s strategy, performance, risk, key financial and compliance issues, approval of any major capital expenditure and the framework of internal controls.
+The Board Committees provide regular updates at each Board meeting.
 The matters reserved for the Board include, amongst others, approval of the Group’s long term objectives, policies and budgets, changes relating to the Group’s management structure, approval of the Group’s annual report and accounts and ensuring maintenance of sound systems of internal control.

 There is a clearly defined organisational structure with lines of responsibility and delegation of authority to executive management.
-The Board is responsible for monitoring the activities of the executive management.
-The Chairman has the responsibility of ensuring that the Board discharges its responsibilities.
+The Board is responsible for monitoring the activities of the Executive Management Team.
+The Chairman has the responsibility of ensuring that the Board discharges its responsibilities and is also responsible for facilitating full and constructive contributions from each member of the Board in determination of the Group’s strategy and overall commercial objectives.
 In the event of an equality of votes at a meeting of the Board, the Chairman has a second or casting vote.

 |Board Member||Year appointed|